-There are countless updates that do more things than I could hope to describe, but Apple does put effort into minimizing FaceTime spoofing, and updates make that easy.
+There are countless updates that do more things than I could hope to describe, but Apple does put effort into minimizing fake FaceTime calling, and updates make that easy.

-When Apple catches wind of popular spoofing software, they can make subtle changes to FaceTime itself that render spoofing software useless.
+When Apple catches wind of popular scam call software, they can make subtle changes to FaceTime itself that render spoofing software useless.

-These updates help keep spoofing under control, and it’s arguably the most proactive thing that Apple does in regards to FaceTime spoofing.
+These updates help keep spoofing under control, and it’s arguably the most proactive thing that Apple does in regard to FaceTime spoofing.